embedded-chess/embedded-chess-pieces/README.md

 This repository is a fork of [`dezibot/dezibot`](https://github.com/dezibot/dezibot) and contains our project for the module C999 "Software Development for Embedded Systems" lectured by [Prof. Dr. rer. nat.
 Jens Wagner](https://fim.htwk-leipzig.de/fakultaet/personen/professorinnen-und-professoren/jens-wagner/).
 We call it *Embedded Chess Pieces*.

-> [!IMPORTANT]
-> The project is still under development.
-This note will be removed once the project is submitted.

 ## Idea